 The Pance River is a popular weekend retreat for the people of Cali, as they flock to the cool mountain river to enjoy a swim, traditional Colombian food and a few beers.
 However, it’s a secret birder’s paradise as well – the forests around Pance are home to an array of tropical species, while there is an excellent stakeout spot for both Golden-collared and Striped Manakins (the latter perhaps one of Colombia’s most underrated birds in terms of its beauty).
 Lastly, the lovely Balcon de los Colibries Hummingbird Observatory is a real treat, with the usually tough to spot Long-billed Starthroat a regular visitor.

-Email email@example.com to arrange your own birding tour in Colombia or visit our bird tour page to see birding itineraries throughout Colombia.
+Email email@example.com to arrange your own birding tour in Colombia or visit our birding tours page to see our itineraries throughout Colombia.

 Share with your traveller friends!